KatherineMichel/digital-commonplace/tools-python-and-django-tools-and-deployment.md

 # Python and Django Tools and Deployment

 <!--
+Talk
+https://2019.djangocon.us/talks/postgres-index-types-and-where-to-find/ | Postgres Index types and where to find them | DjangoCon US

+Unit testing and CI
+https://twitter.com/mariatta/status/1483230947914829824 | Mariatta 🤦 on Twitter: "Thanks again @mtlpy for having me to talk about Unit testing and Continuous Integration.
+For those who missed it, here's the session on YouTube: https://t.co/N2yqTE3whb Slides: https://t.co/p8QLINfSnt" / Twitter https://twitter.com/DataUmbrella/status/1466770451133313037 | Data Umbrella on Twitter: "In case you missed our event: Intro to Unit Testing and Continuous Integration by @mariatta, the video is available.
+And, subscribe to our YouTube channel for more videos: https://t.co/FVNADa4Vdp" / Twitter

 https://github.com/getsentry/responses | getsentry/responses: A utility for mocking out the Python Requests library.